Lindstromer/docs/source/includes/_properties.md

 Key          | Default      | Description
 -------------|--------------|---------------------------------------------------
-capabilities | array      | Can be a string with a role or capability or a array with many values default      | empty string | The default value that are presented in the property description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
+capabilities | array      | Can be a string with a role or capability or a array with many values description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
 You could write your help text here.
 With "\n" you can create new lines in the description lang         | false        | When using this key you can specify which language will show the property